kc8/vim/README.md

 ```
 which will tell vim to look inside the lua directory and then look for the vim (or this repo)

-##  First Start
-Because Packer has some auto install config you may need to restart once or twice, eventually
-you should be able to run `:PackerInstall` to get all plugins

 ## Installing Tooling
 - run `:checkahealth` and install needed deps
 - install: `npm`/`node`